darrenparkinson/SparkDotNet/README.md

 ## Prerequisites

-This library requires either .NET 4.6.1 or .NET Standard 1.6.
+This library requires .NET 4.5, .NET 4.6.1 or .NET Standard 1.6.

 It can be used across multiple platforms using .NET Core and you will therefore require the appropriate components based on your choice of environment.